DokiDokiModManager/Help/docs/user-guide/developers/metadata.md

 ## Mod background

-You can add a background to your mod's distribution that will replace the user's background when they select your mod.
+You can add a background to your mod's distribution, which will temporarily replace the user's background when they select your mod.

 Your image should be named `ddmm-bg.png` and be a PNG image with a resolution of at least 1280x720.
 The same rules about file location as the `ddmm-mod.json` file apply.